-The prophet Daniel was certainly a man of God, as we learn in the biographical section of chapters 1-6.
+We're nearing the conclusion of our study in Daniel, a trek we embarked on back in March.
+The prophet Daniel was certainly a man of God, as we learned in the biographical section of chapters 1-6.
 He was also a man that God privileged to give a preview of world events, through a series of four visions which are recorded in Daniel 10-12.